Summer at Camp Orkila

 person holds cooking tongs

-Outtrip coordinator Positions
+Outtrip coordinator

 The Outtrip Coordinator provides crucial support to the Expedition team and staff trip leaders.
 Outtrip Coordinators support in packing out food and gear for all overnight trips and expedition courses, maintaining our fleet of boats and equipment and working to keep our Outtrip building running smoothly.
 Outtrip Coordinators live with a cabin of campers and support other areas of camp when not working on Outtrip specific duties.